Role

 Overview

-Over the past several weeks, I’ve been documenting my experience as a part-time UX intern at an enterprise-level, completely code-free headless CMS company.
+This documentation outlines my experience as a part-time UX intern at an enterprise-level, completely code-free headless CMS company.

 Internship Structure & Design Process